Renz00/Online-Ordering-System/README.md

 # mysite
- online ordering system for a fictional restaurant
+ Online Ordering System for a fictional restaurant

+ Technologies used:
+ HTML Bootstrap for Customer Website Frontend
+ Vue JS for Admin Dashboard Frontend
+ Laravel for Backend / API
+ MySQL for Database